JFF Theater

 JFF+ INDEPENDENT CINEMA, a special streaming program organized by the Japan Foundation, is shining the spotlight on independent theaters, so-called “mini-theaters” that have nurtured the diversity of Japanese cinema culture.
 The free program aimed at overseas audiences is streaming Japanese films selected by managers of mini-theaters.

-This time, we visited Cinema Jack & Betty, where Manager Kajiwara Toshiyuki works, and spoke to him about the history of the theater and the current state of Japanese films.
+We visited Cinema Jack & Betty where the manager, Toshiyuki Kajiwara works and heard about the history of the movie theater and the current circumstances of Japanese cinema.

 Text: Rie Tsukinaga Photo: Masahiro Nishimura Editing: The Japan Foundation

-Yokohama, which developed as a port city since ancient times, has many historical European-style buildings, including the Red Brick Warehouse, and Yokohama Chinatown has long been known as one of the three largest Chinatowns in Japan.
-It is about 30 minutes by train from Tokyo.
-As a historic port city with an exotic atmosphere, it is bustling with tourists on weekends.
+Yokohama is a city that has developed as a port town since long ago.
+It has numerous European-style historic buildings such as the Redbrick Warehouse, and Yokohama Chinatown has long been appreciated as one of the three largest Chinatowns in Japan.
+It can be reached from Tokyo by train in about 30 minutes.
+The historical port town with an exotic mood is buzzing with tourists on weekends.

-Kajiwara: In the past, Yokohama was a town with a lot of movie theaters, and I heard that there were more than 30 screens in Yokohama alone.
-There were also many unique theaters in this area, and across from my house was the Yokohama Nichigeki Theater (closed in 2005), famous for being the setting for the movie series "Private Detective Hama Mike."
-In Isezakicho, there was the Yokohama New Theater (closed in 2018) and the Kannai Academy (closed in 2004), which was famous as a mini-theater.
+Kajiwara: In the old days, this really was a community with lots of movie theaters.
+I’ve heard there were over 30 screens in Yokohama alone.
+This area had many distinctive theaters, too.
+Across from our theater was Yokohama Nichigeki (closed in 2005) that was also famous for being the setting of the film series, "Shiritsu Tantei Hama Mike".
+In Isezakicho, there was Yokohama New Theatre (closed in 2018) and the Kannai Academy Theater (closed in 2004) that was a famous mini-theater.

-Yokohama Cinemarin, which was renovated a few years ago, is also an old theater that has been in operation since 1964.
-However, with the rise of multiplexes, these unique theaters have been gradually decreasing, and when we took over Jack & Betty in Yokohama around 2007, there were almost no movie theaters screening art films.
-So, one of our criteria for selecting films to screen was to create a place where art film fans could watch films without having to go to Tokyo.
-We have always tried to screen a wide range of films, regardless of nationality or genre, so that any customer can come.
+Yokohama Cinemarine, which was renovated a few years ago, is also an old theater that has been in business since 1964.
+But, these kinds of unique theaters have been steadily decreasing as the number of cinema complexes increase.
+Around 2007 when we took over Jack & Betty, there were hardly any movie theaters in Yokohama showing art films.
+So, one of the criteria for choosing the films we screen is making this theater into a place where people who like art films can come so they don’t have to go as far as Tokyo.
+We strive to show a wide range of films, regardless of the country of origin or genre, so that all kinds of audiences will come.
+That was true in the past and is still true today.

 What kind of movie theater was Jack & Betty, a long-established movie theater in Koganecho, originally?